 This question is very difficult to answer because there are so many options so it is near impossible to compare and contrast them all.
 However, there are broad categories that these concepts do fit in.
 This allows us to deal with large swathes of specific theisms without going into tedious levels of detail.
 The other challenge in answering this question is internal.
 This is perhaps the more pressing issue for the believer.

-What I mean by historic Christian faith is the belief system that ultimately has its origins from the early Jesus movement in early first century Palestine.
+What I mean by historic Christian faith is the belief system that ultimately has its origins from the early Jesus movement in first century Palestine.
 The history of the Christian Church is long and tortuous so simply appealing to the past is not enough.
-Throughout successive generations of Christians the Bible has been an integral indispensable part of faith.
+Throughout successive generations of Christians, the Bible has been an integral indispensable part of faith.
 In terms of history even though the Bible by no means gives a comprehensive record (or even claims to do so) of early Christianity, it is our best window into the world of Jesus and his early followers.
 The Bible as an ancient text anchors us in real time and space among real people.

 From the biblical record, the period in which early Christianity belonged to was the Second Temple era.
 Before the so-called “parting of ways” Christianity was a sect within ancient Judaism.
-There were various “Judaisms” within that complex era of which we can anachronistically say, Christianity among many children claimed to be the legitimate heir of the faith of Abraham.
+There were various “Judaisms” within that complex era of which we can anachronistically say, Christianity was among many children whoclaimed to be the legitimate heir of the faith of Abraham.
 The story of Abraham is the origin story of biblical monotheism and we need to head back to Genesis to understand its characteristics.

 Genesis is absolutely essential to the biblical narrative.
 Everything ultimately proceeds from it.
 As far as Christian theology is concerned it is ground zero.
-Even from their the Bible highlights the difference between its brand of monotheism and the polytheism prevalent in ancient society.
+Even from there the Bible highlights the differences between its brand of monotheism and the polytheism prevalent in ancient societies.
 Biblical scholars who study the ancient Near East, the period to which the Old Testament belonged, give us further context for understanding this distinction.
 In the creation narrative of Genesis 1 and 2 there are a lot of similarities.
 They borrow the language and metaphors of that era to describe the creation of the world.
 However, they are also very subversive and even polemical as some scholars contend.
 (The BioLogos Foundation has excellent resources on this topic.)
 Instead of multiples gods involved in the creative act there is only one.
 Instead of the various elements of nature being divine you have a creation wholly distinct from its creator-god.
 Instead of setting up idol worship humans are made as God’s image within the cosmic temple of creation itself.
 You end up with a god who does not depend on his worshippers for absolutely anything.
 They depend on him for everything and it is him they should serve exclusively.
-There are other things that we can glean from Genesis alone but the image of god, the one Abraham believed in, was very countercultural.
+There are other things that we can glean from Genesis alone but all humans bearing the image of God, the one God Abraham believed in, was very countercultural.
 How do we account for the rise of such a faith?

 Even though Israel had one god they admittedly failed many times in their long history to be faithful to him.
 What caused in the second Temple period such a divisive break from easy going idolatry to strict monotheism?
 Scholars in the field have various responses which are hotly debated.
 The biblical narrative has its own complex theological response which I will sum up in one word: revelation.